How Promobile Marketing Scaled Its Experiential Marketing Agency by $11.2M in Revenue from Google Ads

 Year one was learning.
 We spent $58K through 2023 and produced 160 initial conversions.
 The CRM feedback pipeline was being built and tested, so qualification signals hadn't started flowing yet.
 The goal of year one was to prove the channel could produce lead volume at a sensible cost before asking it to optimize for anything more sophisticated.

 Year three was compounding.
 In 2025 we spent $126K, produced 533 conversions, and Promobile's CRM was reporting revenue outcomes that made the math on the channel a non-issue.
-CPL dropped to around $262 as the bidding algorithm got smarter about which profiles to chase.
+CPL dropped to around $262 as the bidding algorithm refined which profiles to bid on.

 Key Wins & Strategic Insights

-• If your sales cycle is longer than 90 days, stop trying to upload revenue.
+- If your sales cycle is longer than 90 days, stop trying to upload revenue.
 Upload qualification events instead.
 Google Ads' offline conversion window caps at 90 days from click.
-For any B2B business with a longer cycle, waiting for closed revenue to optimize the account is structurally a losing game: by the time the revenue is real, the window has closed and the signal can't find the click.
+For any B2B business with a longer cycle, waiting for closed revenue to optimize the account is structurally a losing game: by the time the revenue is real, the window has closed and the signal can no longer be matched to the click.
 Lead scoring lives inside the window, so that's what we send.

-• Exclusions are where a lot of the ROI hides.
+- Exclusions are where a lot of the ROI hides.
 A qualified-lead strategy is 50% what you bid on and 50% what you refuse to bid on.
-The ongoing work of pruning unqualified search categories is not glamorous, but it's where a meaningful share of the efficiency gain came from.
+The ongoing work of pruning unqualified search categories is routine maintenance, but it's where a meaningful share of the efficiency gain came from.

 What We Learned